ersh112356/Revive/README.md

 Versions:
+11/2/2010
+* Version 1.1
+  * Added a service discovery.

 8/2/2019
 * Version 1.02
   * Bug fixes.
-  * Added the ability to reply to a message.
+  * Added the ability to reply back to a message.

 1/12/2018
 * Version 1.0